panpf/sketch/README_EN.md

 #### download()、load()、display()
 Sketch total display (), load (), download () three methods available, you can choose according to your needs appropriate method
->* Download () method will download the image to the local, and to achieve local cache
+>* Download () method will download the baiduSearchImage to the local, and to achieve local cache
->* Load () method in the download () method on the basis of loading pictures into memory, and image processing
+>* Load () method in the download () method on the basis of loading pictures into memory, and baiduSearchImage processing
->* The display () method, based on the load () method, caches the image in memory and displays it on the ImageView
+>* The display () method, based on the load () method, caches the baiduSearchImage in memory and displays it on the ImageView

 Examples:
 ```